katanaml/sparrow/sparrow-data/parse/README.md

 Use `mode="static"` if you want to simulate LLM call, without executing LLM backend.

+Use 'apply_annotation=True' to apply box annotations for structured data extraction

 Method `run_inference` will return results and number of pages processed.

 To run with Hugging Face backend use these config values:

 ```
 config = {
-    "method": "huggingface",  # Could be 'huggingface' or 'local_gpu'
+    "method": "huggingface",
     "hf_space": "katanaml/sparrow-qwen2-vl-7b",
     "hf_token": os.getenv('HF_TOKEN'),
 }